Runge-Kutta Lawson schemes for stochastic differential equations: Convergence of SRK Lawson schemes

 Then for all $f\in C^{2(\tilde{p}+1)}_P{(\R^{d},\R)}$ {there exists some constant $c_f > 0$ such that} the numerical approximation $Y_{n+1}=e^{\Delta L^n}V^n_{n+1}$ satisfies {for all $N\in\N$ and all $n\in\{0,1,\dots,N\}$}

-\end{theorem} \begin{proof} This is proven by combining \cref{lem:comparison,thm:WeakConvergence} (and choosing $\bar{L}^0_{n+1} = \sum_{i=0}^{n} \Delta L^i$). \end{proof} We want to emphasize that for Lipschitz continuous $f${,} the weak convergence order can always be bounded by the strong order of convergence.
-So in the case where not all $\{A_m\}_{m>0}$ are skew-symmetric, we still have weak convergence of the same order as the strong order.
+\end{theorem} \begin{proof} This is proven by combining \cref{lem:comparison,thm:WeakConvergence} (and choosing $\bar{L}^0_{n+1} = \sum_{i=0}^{n} \Delta L^i$). \end{proof} We want to emphasize that for Lipschitz continuous $f${,} the weak convergence order {is at least as big as} the strong order of convergence.
+So in the case where not all $\{A_m\}_{m>0}$ are skew-symmetric, we still have weak convergence of {at least} the same order as the strong order.
 However, this is not necessarily of the same order as the weak order of the underlying SRK scheme.

 For the convergence of exponential schemes that do not originate from a Lawson type transformation{,} we refer to \cite{arara19sbs}.
 The convergence of {SRK} schemes is rather well studied and we refer to e.\,g.\ \cite{burrage96hso,roessler07sor,debrabant08bao,roessler09sor} for the analysis of the mean square convergence order and \cite{komori97rta,burrage00oco,roessler06rta,debrabant08bao,roessler10saw} for the analysis of the weak convergence order.